gcallah/MiscWriting/Empire/empire.md

 Of course, the war there would continue another two decades and the end result was the reestablishment of Taliban control.
 So we have a reckless expenditure of lives and resources in pursuit of an ideological fantasy.

-How much the actors in this play intended the result, that, in fact, happened, was that the states meeting the "democratic, liberal capitalist" criterion became dependent upon US defense.

-## The Benefits
+Could these ideologically driven blunders be avoided by admitting that we have an empire?

-One benefit of admitting that we have an empire would be a clarification of the status of various portions of it.
-The Romans for instance had a spectrum of relationships with various parts of their empire: a territory could be classified as
+One benefit of doing so would be a clarification of the status of various portions of the empire.
+The Romans, for instance, had a spectrum of relationships with various parts of their empire: a territory could be classified as

 - Independent allies, such as Numidia